-- Any Date: Specify date ranges for the row to appear, if relevant.
+- Add Timeframe: Specify the timeframe within which you want the row to appear, if relevant.
 Follow the link for more information on how to set variant scheduling.

 As you configure your row, the preview feature gives you an idea of how it will appear in your Reference Apps.

 Once you've selected a list, the row detail imagery populates with a preview.
 Depending on the row type selected, asset image previews are available for the respective devices.